0812Sean/Snake-Game/README.md

 - Dynamic background color change
 - Score tracking
 - Increase speed as the score increases
-- Sound effects for eating food and game over events.
+- sound effects for eating food and game over, and a page turn sound effect when navigating between screens.

 ## How To Play